 As you might already know, the rules of golf prohibit a grip that rests against the upper arm, so keep it short of your elbow crease and you’re good to go.

-DF 2.1 Arm Lock putters are available with DF 2.1 Custom.
+DF 2.1 Arm Lock putters are available with DF 2.1 Custom and MEZZ.1 Arm Lock putters are now available here.
 We can build Arm Locks from 34 inches all the way up to 46 inches, and we can build them to just about any Lie Angle.

 We also make sure our Arm Lock putters are built to a proper headweight, because a 39-inch Arm Lock and a 44-Inch Arm Lock generally require different headweights.
 Again, this is the advantage of building Arm Lock putters to order.
 You can have your cake and putt with it, too.